Amber-N-K/etch-a-sketch/README.md

 Project: Etch-A-Sketch from The Odin Project Foundations Course

 Issues:
- - Need to figure out how to get equal rows & columns.
+ - refractor
- - Need to Not all squares are adjust automatically to fit in the container.
+ - add different color event listeners to the same elements